When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Mattresses in a box that contain synthetic foam typically have some off-gassing odors, and the Nolah Original Hybrid is no different.
 This is caused by volatile organic compounds (VOCs) from manufacturing foam that linger before a decompressed mattress has time to air out.

-The Nolah Original Hybrid is compressed after construction for easy shipment, and we found it had a new mattress smell when we first unpacked it.
+The Nolah Original Hybrid is compressed after construction for easy shipment, and we found it had a “new mattress smell” when we first unpacked it.
 However, most of the odors dissipated within 48 hours.
 Additionally, Nolah uses CertiPUR-US certified foams, which means a third party verifies it meets a set of emissions and content standards.

 Nolah Original Hybrid Mattress Review Breakdown

+The Nolah Original Hybrid is a medium firm (6) mattress that’s 12 inches thick.
 Its comfort system consists of two 1.5-inch layers of polyfoam.
-The top layer is formulated to contour to the body and relieve pressure in a manner similar to memory foam without trapping as much heat.
-The second polyfoam layer adds bounce to make it easier to change positions.
-This layer also serves as a barrier so that sleepers don’t directly feel the springs if they sink in deeply.
+The top layer is formulated to contour to the body and relieve pressure without trapping as much heat as memory foam.
+The second polyfoam layer adds bounce to make it easier to change positions, while serving as a barrier between the sleeper and the springs.

-An 8-inch pocketed coil core reinforces the sleep surface.
-Each spring is individually wrapped so that it compresses without affecting its neighbors, thereby enhancing motion isolation.
-The layer is zoned with three firmness areas.
 Targeted support in the center of the mattress is designed to promote spinal alignment.
 Reinforced coils line the perimeter to help sleepers feel more secure using the full surface.
 Meanwhile, a fiber pad underneath the coil system enhances the bed’s stability by giving the coils something to press against.

 Firmness

-Medium Firm – 6
+Medium Firm (6)

 Mattress Type